The “4 C’s” of high-performing agile teams

 2. Meet every day for standup (or daily Scrum), and possibly additional periodic check-ins at midday or end of day.
 By having check-ins become an established part of a routine, your team members know when to make themselves available and can better prepare updates for the rest of the team.

-3. Learn and use protocols for communication, including how to make decisions, how to give and receive feedback quickly, and which channels to use for different types of communications.
+3. Learn and use protocols for communication, including how to make decisions, how to give and receive feedback quickly, and which channels to use for different types of communication.
+It also helps to learn the different communication styles of your teammates.
 When in doubt, overcommunicate.
 Communication cuts down on misunderstandings.

 4. Foster a continuous improvement mindset so teams will quickly identify impediments and address them before they become unmanageable.